marievixezonaki/SQMF/README.md

         sudo mn --custom thesis.py --topo mytopo --controller=remote,ip=10.124.83.197

-5) pingall in Mininet.
+# 5) pingall in Mininet.

-6) Open the ODL DLUX from the link http://localhost:8181/index.html#/ and select the YANG UI tab at the left sidebar.
+# 6) Open the ODL DLUX user interface.

+This can be done by typing the URL http://localhost:8181/index.html#/.
+There, select the YANG UI tab at the left sidebar and next choose *sqmf-->operations-->startMonitoringLinks*.

-From there, select odlexample-->operations and then the RPC you want to use.
+To stop the monitoring, select *sqmf-->operations-->stopMonitoringLinks*.

+---

+SQMF periodically monitors the QoE in VoIP and video applications, and changes the transmission path if QoE is detected to be lower than a user-specified threshold.